josefaidt/svelte-themer/README.md

 ## Getting Started

-You can use the preset themes supplied by svelte-themer or create your own!
+Use the preset themes supplied by svelte-themer or create your own!
 Theme names are specified by the key, and all properties are transformed into CSS Variables.

 **NOTE**: svelte-themer is preset with 3 themes to showcase the flexible functionality of `toggle()`